request-interop/interface/README-RESEARCH.md

 | zf1       |          | x       |

-None of the researched projects advertise immutablity.
+None of the researched projects advertise immutability.

 ## Superglobals